 The Ontario Ministry of Health recommends businesses screen their employees two times a week using these tests.

 Designated Screening Supervisor

 Each business participating should assign a Designated Screening Supervisor, who will be the contact person.
-This is the person that must complete the training, order, pick up the kits, and complete all reporting.
-We will not be able to provide kits to anybody who has not completed this training.
+This is the person that must complete the training, order, and pick up the kits.
+Reporting results are no longer a requirment for the program.
 The Screening Supervisor only needs to complete the training once; it is not required to be repeated to place subsequent orders.

 (one time only, prior to first order)